GreyRabbitty/smart-contract-practice-best/docs/attacks/index.md

+!!! tip

+    Seeking more detailed information on smart contract attacks?
+The [Smart Contract Security Field Guide](https://scsfg.io/hackers/) offers an extensive range of attack strategies with in-depth explanations on vulnerabilities, including new code samples for a hands-on learning experience.
+Enhance your understanding and stay ahead of potential threats by visiting this continuously updated resource.

 The following is a list of known attacks which you should be aware of, and defend against when writing smart contracts.